reymom/surrealdb-starter-taurikit/README.md

 > Note: SurrealDB is run as an in-memory database.
 To enable persitent storage, edit the `src-tauri/Cargo.toml` to enable all `surrealdb` features.

 > Refer to [src-tauri/Readme.md](https://github.com/reymom/surrealdb-starter-taurikit/tree/develop/src-tauri#persistent-storage) for further information.

+## Contributing

+If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.

+Happy coding!